Novel Fuzzy Centrality Measures in Vague Social Networks: Preliminaries

 A fuzzy set \emph{A} is defined by a set of ordered pairs and a binary relation as follows:

 where $\mu_A(x)$ is a function, known as the membership function, that specifies the degree to which any element $x$ in $A$ belongs to the fuzzy set \emph{A}.
 This implies a gradual transition from membership to non-membership \citep{Zadeh2}.
+Formally, a fuzzy set \emph{A} is defined by its characteristic function: